Board of Directors

 Corporate Risk Management

 The Board of Directors is responsible for the overall supervision of risk management and uses the internal audit function to this end.
-The Board has delegated the task of risk management to the Chief Risk Officer (CRO), who is also the CFO.
+The Board has delegated the task of risk management to the Chief Risk Officer (CRO), who also holds the position of CFO.
 Through its Audit & Risk Committee, the Board assesses and discusses risks on a regular basis in consultation with the CRO and/or the relevant members of senior management.
-More information about risk management of the Group can be found here.
+More information about the risk management of the Group can be found here.